Ghoul (Fallout): Characteristics

 when it loses the last of its capacity for intelligent thought, and this is a fate that's likely to befall all ghouls as they continue to age indefinitely, all while their brain continues to deteriorate.
-Ghoul's lifespans are greatly extended which allows them to live for at least hundreds of years, if not effectively immortal.
+Ghouls' lifespans are greatly extended, which allows them to live for at least hundreds of years, if not being effectively immortal.
 Besides their prolonged lifespans, ghouls are no longer harmed by low-level radiation and even receive physical benefits when exposed to it.

 Ghouls are sterile and incapable of procreation due to the irreversible damage caused by radiation to their reproductive systems.
 "Born ghouls" are mentioned in older Fallout lore, but these are not present in the officially released games and are considered non-canon.
 In the mobile game Fallout Shelter, ghouls can have children, but these children are born as normal humans, not ghouls.

 Some ghouls, colloquially known as "Glowing Ones", have managed to develop bioluminescence, rendering their bodies capable of illuminating dark areas with a glowing green light, though they also emit large amounts of radiation, which can heal other ghouls and is dangerous to non-ghouls.
 A new type of ghoul introduced in Fallout 76 are the Scorched, mutants infected with a virulent plague spread by large mutated bats known as Scorchbeasts; like Feral Ghouls, they are largely hostile to player characters but differ in their capability of operating firearms.

-In spite of their robust physiology and resilience towards radiation damage, ghouls are not as physically formidable as other types of mutated beings in the series, such as Deathclaws and Super Mutants.
+Despite their robust physiology and resilience towards radiation damage, ghouls are not as physically formidable as other types of mutated beings in the series, such as Deathclaws and Super Mutants.